How your employer must consult

 - time off to look for a new job or training

-- how the business or organisation can restructure or plan for the future
+- how the organisation can restructure or plan for the future

 What your employer must do